Million Years Ago (song)

 "Million Years Ago" is a song recorded by English singer-songwriter Adele for her third studio album, 25 (2015).
 The song was written by Adele and Greg Kurstin, with production of the song provided by the latter.
 Lyrically, the track is about how fame has personally affected her and everyone around her.
-On Adele at the BBC in 2015, she stated that the song was, "kind of a story about ...
+On Adele at the BBC in 2015, she stated that the song was, "kind of a story about (...)
 I drove past Brockwell Park, which is a park in South London I used to live by.
 It's where I spent a lot of my youth".
 Musically, the song is an acoustic tune accompanied only by guitar.

 "Million Years Ago" charted in Australia, Belgium, Canada, France, Finland, Germany, Hungary, Ireland, Spain, the United Kingdom and the United States.
 Adele performed the song during Adele at the BBC, Adele Live in New York City, and on Today.

+The song faced controversy and legal issues after Adele was accused of plagiarising the song "Mulheres" by Toninho Geraes.
+In December 2024, a Brazilian court ruled that the song was plagiarised, and Adele was ordered to cease all publication of "Million Years Ago".

+However In May 2025, a Rio Court of Justice (Brazilian court) ruled that the song 'Million Years Ago', by singer Adele, should be available on digital platforms.

 Composition

 "Million Years Ago" is an acoustic tune accompanied only by guitar, finds Adele pining "for the normality of her not-so-distant childhood.
 Entwined with Middle Eastern twists of background hums that suggest Madonna's 'Frozen'".

 The song's lyrics touch upon themes of fame, and how it "frightens", the song's lyrics talk about how fame has personally affected her and everyone around her, singing about how she misses the air, her mother, and her friends, but her "life is flashing by and all I can do is watch and cry."
 Jon Pareles of The New York Times described the song as a "delicate guitar ballad with a hint of Edith Piaf [that] mourns lost youth".
 Rolling Stone's Brian Hiatt compared the song to "a Nineties Madonna ballad mixed with 'The Girl From Ipanema'".